 If it hasn’t passed through your body, it doesn’t go down the toilet.
 We are extreme types so that means toilet tissue as well!
 A maximum of 10 squares are allowed per flush.
 A little white waste bin is located next to the toilet for anything extra.

 Cleaning is recommended every SIX MONTHS or if red light and warning for low electrode amps are always on during treatment cycle.
 This helps keep hoses clear and the tank plates clean.

 Note the Electroscan, pump and macerator are still 12v.
-There is a 24v to 13.2v converter behind the sink.
+There is a 24v to 13.2v converter below the sink mounted on the hull.
 We were having issues with low voltage and low amps.
 After converting the house bank to 24v the dedicated converter resolved our issues.
-All components should should eventually be switched to 24v versions.
+All components could eventually be switched to 24v versions.
 We’ll probably switch to a custom controller eventually to allow using the 12V plate with direct 24V power input.

 Currently Fwd Head Toilet System Removed